ben-abraham/raven-trader-pro/README.md

 - [x] Soft-locking UTXO's (UTXO's setup on the buy/sell screen are locked to prevent use when setting up future UTXO's.)
 - [x] [Optional/Default] Hard-Locking of UTXO's (UTXOs will appear gone and will be unspendable to core wallet.)
 This prevents accidental order invalidation
 - [x] Soft-Remove Trade Order (Hide, but remember so it can be displayed if executed.)
+- [x] Hard-Remove Trade Order (Invalidate the previous UTXO by using it in a transaction to yourself.)
+[Code exists but was removed with the bulk order changes]
 - [x] Multiple RPC Connections

 ## TODO ##